 Inventory, lb : 0

-Kufri Pukhraj potatoes are large and oval.
-Its skin is smooth and is known for its wax-like texture, and is gold, has shallow eyes, and is speckled with small brown spots.
-The inner flesh is waxy and firm with a creamy yellow hue and has a mild flavor when cooked.
+Kufri Pukhraj potatoes are medium to large in size and are oval to oblong with a slightly lumpy shape.
+Its light brown to gold skin is smooth and is known for its wax-like texture.
+The skin also has a few shallow eyes and is speckled with small brown spots.
+The flesh is light yellow to gold and is waxy, firm, and dense.
+When cooked, Kufri Pukhraj potatoes have a mild and earthy flavor.

 Kufri Pukhraj potatoes are typically available year-round in India.